ciaa/CIAA_ACC/doc/README.md

 |      |           | HB21 | 374.1     |
 |      |           | CLK2 | 374.2     |
 |      |           | CLK3 | 374.15    |

+## Troubleshootings

+* My CIAA-ACC board appears as a mass storage device called **CRP DISABLD** when connected to J8.
+  * Check that jumper in JP3 is removed.
+  * If is a new board, read [JTAG/Debug](#jtagdebug) to change the default LPC11U35 firmware.